Frequently Asked Questions

 We do not charge for training.

-- Our evaluators provide BBTD therapy dog certification when you and your dog are ready.
+• Our evaluators provide PP therapy dog certification when you and your dog are ready.
 IETD does not add a charge for their evaluation/certification testing services.

-- At the time of certification, or before, we do ask that you join Inland Empire Therapy Dogs.
+• At the time of certification, we ask that you join Inland Empire Therapy Dogs.
 The cost to join IETD is $30 per year, pro-rated monthly starting in May.

 I have a new dog that I want to be a therapy dog someday.
 What kind of training should I be doing right now?